-Version No: 6.9
+Version No: 9.14

-Page 3 of 16
+Page 3 of 14

-Issue Date: 02/25/2022
+Issue Date: 04/08/2022

-Print Date: 03/03/2022 Print Date: 03/03/2022
+Print Date: 04/08/2022 Print Date: 04/08/2022

-If skin or hair contact occurs: Immediately flush body and clothes with large amounts of water, using safety shower if available Quickly remove all contaminated clothing, including footwear.
-Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre. ► Transport to hospital, or doctor.
-For amines: In case of major exposure to liquid amine, promptly remove any contaminated clothing, including rings, watches, and shoe, preferably under Skin Contact a safety shower Wash skin for 15 to 30 minutes with plenty of water and soap.
+▶ Wash skin for 15 to 30 minutes with plenty of water and soap.
 Call a physician immediately.
 Remove and dry-clean or launder clothing soaked or soiled with this material before reuse.
 Dry cleaning of contaminated clothing may be more effective than normal laundering.
 Inform individuals responsible for cleaning of potential hazards associated with handling contaminated clothing.
-Discard contaminated leather articles such as shoes, belts, and watchbands. ▶ Note to Physician: Treat any skin burns as thermal burns.
+Discard contaminated leather articles such as shoes, belts, and watchbands Note to Physician: Treat any skin burns as thermal burns.
 After decontamination, consider the use of cold packs and topical antibiotics.
 If fumes or combustion products are inhaled remove from contaminated area.
-Lav patient down.
+Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
 Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary ▶ Transport to hospital, or doctor, without delay.
+Perform CPR if necessary. ► Transport to hospital, or doctor, without delay.
 Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema.
 Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs).
-As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested. ▶ Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be Inhalation considered This must definitely be left to a doctor or person authorised by him/her.
-(ICSC13719) For amines: All employees working in areas where contact with amine catalysts is possible should be thoroughly trained in the administration of appropriate first aid procedures ▶ Experience has demonstrated that prompt administration of such aid can minimize the effects of accidental exposure.
-Promptly move the affected person away from the contaminated area to an area of fresh air.
+As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested. ▶ Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be Inhalation considered.
+This must definitely be left to a doctor or person authorised by him/her.
+(ICSC13719) For amines: All employees working in areas where contact with amine catalysts is possible should be thoroughly trained in the administration of appropriate first aid procedures.
+Experience has demonstrated that prompt administration of such aid can minimize the effects of accidental exposure. ▶ Promptly move the affected person away from the contaminated area to an area of fresh air.
 Keep the affected person calm and warm, but not hot.
 If breathing is difficult, oxygen may be administered by a qualified person.
 If breathing stops, give artificial respiration.
 Call a physician at once.
 For advice, contact a Poisons Information Centre or a doctor at once.
 Urgent hospital treatment is likely to be needed.
-If swallowed do NOT induce vomiting If yomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+If swallowed do NOT induce vomiting If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
 Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
-Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
-Ingestion Transport to hospital or doctor without delay.
-For amines: If liquid amine are ingested, have the affected person drink several glasses of water or milk.
-Do not induce vomiting.
+Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink Ingestion Transport to hospital or doctor without delay.